Written by Summit from Summit Shah Travel Photo

 - Have the right tools

 By the right tools, I don’t mean the latest Alpha A9; I mean decent tools.
 Today’s smartphones can pack amazing tools and accessories that can be sufficient.
 To take amazing photographs, you need a camera that packs at least noise reduction, good pixel density, and overall good shot.
 It does not need to be a trendy gadget.
 Notice that carrying sophisticated gadgets while traveling can be a risk.
+To get a good grip on what features each gadget has make sure you check out Gear Hungry.

 Criminals target expensive items, if you travel simple and casual, you will escape the attention of anyone who would want to snatch anything from you.
 So, refrain from packing sophisticated camera gear, unless you are traveling in an entourage complete with security or as a group.